strawbunnyexe/strawbunnyexe.github.io/src/posts/react-magic.md

 ---

 When I first looked at React, I remember thinking:
-> *“Wait… what’s `useState` and why does it look like black magic?”*
+> *“Wait… what’s `useState`?”*

-Back then, JSX felt strange, components were confusing, and state felt like this mysterious force I couldn’t quite grasp.
+Back then, JSX felt strange.
+Components were confusing and glancing at documentation was intimidating.
 But despite that, I was *hooked*.
 (Pun intended.)

 ---

 ## ✨ The Beginning

 I started with the basics: functional components, props, and lots of `console.log()`.
-React challenged the way I thought about building interfaces—but in a good way.
+React challenged the way I thought about building interfaces.
+But in a good way!
 It gave me structure and power, while still letting my creativity breathe.

 ---